Forestry

 The priority is set on research addressing neglected issues whose results have a high potential to contribute to change.
 You can find examples of previously approved projects below or on this list.

-If you are unsure about the fit of your application to the scope of the call after reading the call for proposals, please send an abstract to info@veluxstiftung.ch and state the reasons why you think your project fits the call.
+If you are unsure about the fit of your topic to the scope of the call after reading the call for proposals, please send an abstract to info@veluxstiftung.ch and refer to the criteria of the respective project type and the thematic focus of the call.

 Projects we do not fund

-Projects with a focus on implementation or community development without a clear science component are excluded from the call.
+Research projects with a focus on implementation or community development are excluded from the call.
 Further, small case studies with limited generality and projects addressing urban forestry will not be considered.